edX Online

 • GMAT or GRE scores

-Most MBA programs do not require work experience, but many prefer candidates who bring professional experience to business school.
+Most MBA programs do not require prior professional experience, but they may prefer candidates who have worked before.
 You can highlight your unique experience through your letters of recommendation and personal statement.

 Browse MBA programs by concentration